PicThrive/PicThriveApi/brands.rst

 POST
 ~~~~
-Adds a email to the Brand's subscription list.
+Adds an email to the Brand's subscription list.

 PostData
 ^^^^^^^^